nacjm/Maple_Tensorflow/README.md

 </a>

 ## SETUP:
-The recommended python version is 3.6.8 for all dependencies to match up well, and I recommend running it on the Linux distro of your choice.
-Windows will also work but you will need to install it via anaconda.
+The recommended python version is 3.6.8 for all dependencies to match up well.
 Clone the repository and run "pip install -r requirements.txt".
 Then, open "tools/discord_bot.py" and change the discord API token to your application's bot token.
 If you do not have a discord bot, you can get one here: https://discordapp.com/developers/applications/